Sunday, October 2nd, 2016

 Do you often find yourself hunting around for the local take-away leaflet, you’ve left it too late and wished you had prepared your meal earlier?
 I used to do the same but now, with a little planning, I can create tasty feasts with very little effort.

-There’s those glorious little pots of curry masalas which sit pretty in your store cupboard, ready for when you fancy taking charge of your own culinary journey, so many curries with one base, just like the Indian mums make, it really is possible.
+There’s those glorious little sachets of curry masalas which sit pretty in your store cupboard, ready for when you fancy taking charge of your own culinary journey, so many curries with one base, just like the Indian mums make, it really is possible.

 Simply, fry onions until golden, with a splash of water to prevent burning and add the spice mix with another splash of water and a good pinch of salt, hey presto, there’s your curry base!